Zucchini Lasagna

 To assemble and bake the lasagna:

 1. In the bottom of a 9-inch by 13-inch dish, spread 2 cups meat sauce.
-Arrange a single layer of zucchini over the meat sauce.
-Spread with heaping 2/3 cups ricotta mixture.
+Arrange a single layer of zucchini noodles over the meat sauce.
+Spread with a heaping 2/3 cups ricotta mixture.
 Top with about 1 ½ cups mozzarella.
 Sprinkle with ⅓ cup Parmesan cheese.

 A baking dish of Zucchini Lasagna before fully assembled.